 We were cracked, but cracked open.
 As we set out on The Way we begin to live on spiritual principles.
 We start to enjoy expanded capacity for love and forgiveness, we are filled with gratitude and appreciation, we see the inherent beauty in things and between things, we insist on living in peace and harmony rather than in discord and strife.
 We begin to experience a growing awareness of oneness with the Eternal.
 As Rumi, the Persian poet, mystic and contemplative said: “As you start to walk out on the way, the way appears.”
 We see little signs that we are on the right path.
 And we realize the source of our understanding, our freedom, arises from our innermost Self.
 This is a state where barriers to our Real Self have been removed.
 We are going to want this transcendent experience again.
 And again.

-Attaining and maintaining such a state of being – spiritual awakening – is the most basic human motive.
-It is the reason we live.
+Attaining and maintaining such a state of being – spiritual awakening – is a most basic human aspiration.
+We’d argue it is the reason we live.
 And if we follow The Way of the Alcoholic we may be led to still higher awareness and further spiritual revelations.

 “God is,” says Aldous Huxley in Seven Meditations.
 “It is in order that we may discover this fact for ourselves, by direct experience, that we exist.
 The final end and purpose of every human being is the unitive knowledge of God’s being.”

 In admitting that we are alcoholic we begin to own the truth about ourselves to a sufficient degree that our life is returned to us.
 In the process of realizing this we finally take steps toward becoming the person we were meant to be and we have a chance to fulfill our destiny on earth.